isamu-isozaki/teamai_test/support/onboarding/index.html.md

 ### How to handle emails forwarded from others at GitLab

 Every now and then, a GitLab team member will forward a support request from a customer, prospective customer, user, etc. These requests then appear as tickets from the team member, instead of from the original requestor.
 Always reply directly to the original requester, keeping the person who forwarded it in the cc.
-You will need to manually alter the "Requester" field of the ticket, by clicking on the "(change)" link next to the email address of the apparent requester in the ticket title.
+You will need to manually alter the "Requester" field of the ticket, by clicking on the "(change/index.html.md)" link next to the email address of the apparent requester in the ticket title.

 ## Receiving feedback
 {: #feedback}